Amindu-sathsara/ProFOOD/README.md

 -to slove conflict betweeen default parcel dependencies and our own custom parcel dependencies just add .parcelrc in our code base and copy the content from offcial parcel documentation

 -jest configuration added => npx jest --init

+- Install npm i -D @babel/preset-react to make JSX works in the test cases, (npm i -D npm i -D @babel/preset-react)

+installing this :npm install --save-dev @testing-library/jest-dom

+(All the configurations are complete to write test cases )

+# some info about test cases syntax

+-It uses  function called   describe and that uses just in order to grop the test cases -describe can be nested and also it contains multiple gruops also -some of the guys just uses keyword of  (it)  instead of test